xlurio/xlurio/README.md

 ## What Can I Offer You?

 Besides a cup of tea, there's the [RobinWould](https://github.com/xlurio/robinwould)(aha).
-RobinWould is a framework that allows fast and easy developing on scraping tools.
+RobinWould is framework for fast and easy development on web scraping tools based.
+With less than 10 lines of code you already have script ready to fish for data on the web.

 Also, there's the [Herodotus](https://github.com/xlurio/herodotus) is a package for fastening the integration between Scrapy spiders and SQLAlchemy, providing a faster development on scraping tools.